stefan6419846/pip-licenses-lib/docs/index.rst

 * Move all methods to the top level.
 * Always return all copyright and notice file matches.
 * Always return the system packages as well.
+* Add support for newer standards like PEP 639.
 * Include the license names and distribution object inside the result dictionary.
-* Add option to skip retrieving license and notice files for faster version-only checks.
+* Add an option to skip retrieving license and notice files for faster version-only checks.
-* Add option to normalize returned package names.
+* Add an option to normalize returned package names.
 * Do not use abbreviations for naming purposes.
 * Rewrite tests to use plain *unittest* functionality.